-- 1 1/2 teaspoons cinnamon
+- 1 teaspoon cinnamon

 - 1 teaspoon kosher salt

-- 1/2 teaspoon cayenne pepper
+- 1/4 teaspoon cayenne pepper

 - 1 tablespoon vegetable oil, or enough oil to thinly coat the bottom of your pot

-- 1/4 cup popping corn
+- 1/4 cup popcorn kernels

 - 1/4 cup granulated sugar

-Get out the enormous bowl from which you will feast and grab two oven mitts.
+- Get out the enormous bowl from which you will feast and grab two oven mitts.

-Heat the oil and 2 kernels of corn in a large covered (3-4 quart) stockpot over medium-high heat until the kernels pop.
+- Heat the oil and 2 kernels of corn in a large covered (3-4 quart) stockpot over medium-high heat until the kernels pop.
 Any kind of pot with a lid will do, but you want one with handles because you're going to shake it, and it's best to use a large pot even if you're not making a lot of corn because it helps keep the sugar from burning at the bottom.

 - Cover and continue to cook as the kernels start to pop, shaking every few seconds to toss the sugar and kernels and make sure the sugar doesn't burn.
 I kind of hover over mine and agitate it constantly.
 Do not leave the pot over the heat for too long, or your sugar will burn—better to have a few unpopped kernels.

 - Toss, add the rest of the popcorn, sprinkle the rest of the mixture; toss again.
 You might end up with a little more spice mixture than you need—don't feel you have to use every last bit.

 IMPORTANT SAFETY NOTE: Be extremely careful because the sugar makes every piece of popcorn molten hot!
 To avoid burns, you might want to use a large wooden spoon or silicone spatula to toss the kettle corn.

-Insert kettle corn directly into face and wait for choirs of sweet and salty angels to sing.
+- Insert kettle corn directly into face and wait for choirs of sweet and salty angels to sing.